rohgoyal/getting-started/bluemix/1a/README.md

-# Import your API spec and proxy an existing REST service with IBM Bluemix
+# Import your API spec, and proxy an existing REST service with IBM Bluemix
 **Duration:** 5 mins
 **Skill level:** Beginner

 ## Objective
-This tutorial helps you get started quickly with IBM API Connect by illustrating how you can bring your existing API under management control.
+This tutorial helps you get started quickly with **IBM API Connect** by illustrating how you can bring your existing API under management control.
 You'll start by importing an OpenAPI spec, and then create a passthrough API proxy for an existing REST service.

 ## Prerequisites
 Before you begin, you will need to <a href="https://github.com/ibm-apiconnect/getting-started/tree/master/bluemix/0-prereq" target="blank">set up your API Connect instance</a>.